 For example, a person who has lived and worked in a cult environment for 5 years where the members live together, who rarely leaves the group compound and who has frequent, direct contact with the cult leader will have suffered much more from the effects of cult control than someone who attends a 2 hour class given by the cult leader once a week for 2 months.

-Cult members typically believe that they have made their own decisions and are continuing to do so - even when to outsiders their beliefs and their logic seem very strange and almost unreal!
+Cult members and those living with 'controlling' people typically believe that they have made their own decisions and are continuing to do so - even when to outsiders their beliefs and their logic seem very strange and almost unreal!
 But their volition, their free-will, has been severely limited.
-Cult members may believe all sorts of things, they are part of an elite group, having special or important information that can change or save the world, amongst other things.
+Cult members have been led to believe all sorts of things, that they are part of an elite group, that they have special or important information that can change or save the world, their leader is flawless, their families are bad/evil/holding them back, that they will be unable to survive outside the group, amongst other things.

 If you have a family member or a friend in a cult, you will recognize some of these things!

-Remember that mental control is a process and that cult members have reached where they are one step at a time.
+Remember that mind control (sometimes referred to as coercive control) is a process and that cult members have reached where they are one step at a time.
 Their reality has been shifted because of their membership of the group, and within this reality they believe they are making their own decisions, even though these decisions are often designed to keep them trapped in the group.

 Even when they are presented with contradictions, unreasonableness and incongruencies in what they say and do, they will often argue to maintain their belief systems intact, for the very reason that they believe that they have chosen and have made their own decisions about it.
 And indeed, in their new, imposed reality, very often there are no contradictions or incongruencies for them!
 (Remember their critical thinking abilities have been repressed).

 It also seems that there are more and more cult films being made today, and that doesn't mean films with a cult following.
-There are more and more films about mental control, destructive cults and psychopaths, if you know what you're looking for!
+There are more and more movies about mind control, destructive cults and psychopaths, if you know what you're looking for!

 Do you think you are being taken advantage of emotionally, physically, sexually or financially in your relationship?
 Do you want to leave but you can't seem to get away?